cvs-health/testilo/README.md

 - writes the comparative report as an HTML file named `legislators.html` to the `process.env.REPORTDIR__COMPARATIVE` directory

 The comparative reports created by `compare` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/comparative/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where comparative reports are written.

+### Validation

+To test the `compare` module, in the project directory you can execute the statement `node validation/compare/validate`.
+All logging statements should begin with “Success” and none should begin with “ERROR”.